winternet-studio/scoreboard/README.md

 # Scoreboard

-Made for table tennis but can be used for other sports as well.
+Made for table tennis and tennis/padel but can be used for other sports as well.

 Provides one webpage with a scoreboard which can be remotely controlled through a control panel on another webpage.
 The two pages use Vue 3, and a Node.js Websocket server for communication.
 You can have multiple scoreboard pages open, and even multiple control panels.
 Webserver is not required.

-The control panel provides options to increment/decrement scores, set who starts to serve, set how many times each player serves, and reset the scores.
+The control panel provides options to increment/decrement scores (includet sets and matches won), set who starts to serve, set how many times each player serves, and reset the scores.

 Other features: